 Dr Lamb has been the Vice-Principal and Tutor in New Testament Studies at Westcott House since 2010.
-A graduate of Balliol College, Oxford, and Peterhouse, Cambridge, he specialises in the development of New Testament commentaries and catenae in the Byzantine world.
-He has particular interests in the reception of the New Testament and the theological interpretation of scripture.
-His principal publications include The Catena in Marcum: A Byzantine Anthology of Early Commentary on Mark (Leiden: Brill, 2012) and Scripture: A Guide for the Perplexed (London: Bloomsbury T & T Clark, 2013).
+A graduate of Balliol College, Oxford, and Peterhouse, Cambridge, he has research interests in the reception of the New Testament and the theological interpretation of scripture.

 As an affiliated lecturer, Dr Lamb has been involved in teaching New Testament Studies for Tripos and the BTh.
 He serves on the Faculty Board, the New Testament Subject Committee and the BTh Management Committee.
 Prior to his current appointment, he was the Anglican Chaplain to the University of Sheffield and a Canon Residentiary of Sheffield Cathedral.
 He also taught in the Department of Biblical Studies, University of Sheffield, and at the College of the Resurrection, Mirfield.

 Dr Lamb's primary research interest is the reception of the New Testament in late antiquity and the Byzantine period.
 He has a particular interest in the development of New Testament commentaries in the early church and the compilation of anthologies of commentary, 'catenae' or 'chains', during the Byzantine period.
 He has written about the theological interpretation of scripture, and is currently writing about the reception of the Fourth Gospel in late antiquity.

 - B5 The Johannine Tradition